syncfusion-content/winui-docs/winui/Ribbon/RibbonQAT.md

 ![Default QAT item in Ribbon control](Ribbon-QAT-images/default-qat.png)

-### Add items to QAT through QAT Menuitems
+### Adding items using QAT MenuItems

-The Ribbon also supports adding items to the Quick Access Toolbar (QAT) through Menu items.
-To add items to the Drop Down Menu of the Quick Access Toolbar, use the 'MenuItems' property of the Quick Access Toolbar.
+The Ribbon also supports adding items to the QAT Menu items.
+To add items to the drop-down menu of the Quick Access Toolbar, use the `MenuItems` property of the Quick Access Toolbar.
 Items can be added to the QAT by making the selection.

-In 'MenuItems', include items that are either already in the Ribbon Tabs or not in the Ribbon Tabs.
-If the item is not in the Ribbon Tab, specify all the required properties. otherwise, providing the 'Content' is sufficient
+In 'MenuItems', define the ribbon items that are either already contain in the Ribbon Tabs or not in the Ribbon Tabs.
+If the item is not in the Ribbon Tab, specify all the required properties.
+Otherwise, providing the 'Content' is sufficient.

 {% tabs %}
 {% highlight xaml %}